 Bernard Baudry: Wines

-The reds are picked at controlled yields, perhaps 40 hl/ha.
-These wines have seen no chaptalisation since 2001, the only exception to this rule being the wash-out 2013 vintage, when I recall Matthieu adjusted the final alcohol percentage by less than 1%.
-The élevage generally occurs either in vat (details again, below) or in barrels, which Matthieu ships in from Bordeaux or Burgundy, and are thus two or three years when he starts using them, He continues up until they are about ten years old.
-As a general rule (I have come to realise all rules in winemaking are general) the barrels used for La Croix Boissée are aged between two and five years, those used for Le Clos Guillot are aged between five and ten years, while the oldest barrels are reserved for Les Grézeaux.
-Having tasted through the wines with Matthieu in the cellar, though, I have certainly seen barrels older than five years used for La Croix Boissée (I give this and more cuvée-specific information on the next page).
+The reds are picked at controlled yields, perhaps 40 hl/ha, although this is naturally only if frost or mildew permits.
+The wines have seen no chaptalisation since 2001, the only exception to this rule being the wash-out 2013 vintage, when I recall Matthieu adjusted the final alcohol percentage by less than 1%.
+The only vintage since then in which Matthieu might have considered repeating this would have been 2024, but he resisted temptation.
+The élevage generally occurs either in vat (again, details below) or in the case of La Croix Boissée in barrels, which Matthieu ships in from Bordeaux or Burgundy, and are thus two or three years old when he starts using them.
+He continues up until they are about ten years old.